 Do not touch the glass part of the headlight bulb to keep it free from oil, otherwise the transparency of the glass, the luminosity of the bulb, and the bulb life will be adversely affected.
 Thoroughly clean off any dirt and fingerprints on the headlight bulb using a cloth moistened with alcohol or thinner.

-- 6. Install the headlight bulb holder by pushing it in and turning it clockwise. - 7.
-Install the headlight bulb holder cover.
+6. Install the bulb holder by pushing it in and turning it clockwise.

+7. Install the bulb holder cover and the cover at the rear of the headlight.